 Avangrid's success and continued growth in the years ahead depends heavily on its reputation with the public.
-Protection of that reputation requires that we interact honestly with others and deliver on our promises.
-Avangrid's business reputation is built on countless individual choices through the years, when employees at all levels take the right path and make sound ethical decisions.
+Protection of that reputation requires that we interact honestly with others and deliver on our

 We should appreciate the unique skills, backgrounds, and viewpoints offered by our co-workers and managers, and be committed to achieving common goals with them.
 Those goals should include a pleasant, courteous, and respectful work environment.